ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/security/authentication/lets-encrypt-certificates.markdown

 ## Updating DNS records

-At the moment, updating DNS records for your domain can only be acheived by running the Setup Wizard again.
+Updating DNS records for your domain can be acheived by running the Setup Wizard again or by using a dedicated page at the RavenDB website.

-We are working on a new dedicated page in our website that will allow to easily edit DNS records which are associated with your license.
-Once deployed, it will be described and explained here.
+The [Customers Portal](https://customers.ravendb.net) allows to easily edit DNS records which are associated with your license.

 ## Related articles